 Might all their information be up to date?
 Perhaps.
 If not, might they correct that information to ensure you have the highest quality leads to work with.
 Possibly.

 But do you really want to take that chance?
 The likelihood they enter recent data is (probably) higher if they’re doing it for the first time, rather than correcting old information they signed up with on Quora in 2012.

-While Quora lead gen forms can be a valuable complement to your other marketing initiatives, they should not replace the post-click experience.
+While Quora lead gen forms can be a valuable complement to your other marketing initiatives, they should not replace the post-click landing page.
 Your landing page is where the conversion happens.
 It’s where you learn about your audience.
 It’s where trust is built and customers are earned.

 You may be able to generate leads on Quora, but you’re going to need to qualify them with your own tools.
-For that, you need optimized post-click experiences.
+For that, you need optimized post-click landing pages.
 Learn how to create them quickly and easily with a demo from Instapage, the only PCA platform.